Training - ISoP Symposium & Training

 Co-ordinator: Rebecca Chandler (ISoP Vice-President).

-It is with great excitement that ISoP has joined forces with the Drug Safety Research Unit in Southampton to organise our yearly Mid-Year Symposium.
+It was with great excitement that ISoP joined forces with the Drug Safety Research Unit in Southampton to organise our yearly Mid-Year Symposium.

-This event will be conducted online on May 10 and May 11.
+This event was conducted online on May 10 and May 11.

 The DSRU is an independent unit which monitors, studies, and communicates about the safety and risk management of medicines.
 It has been a leader in the area of pharmacovigilance for over 30 years, evolving over that time to use of a variety of methods and data sources to conduct a wide range of studies.